VERO-Digital-Solutions/ios-task/README.md

 The response will contain a json object, having the access token in `json["oauth"]["access_token"]`.
 For all subsequent calls this has to be added to the request headers as `Authorization: Bearer {access_token}`.

-A possible implementation in `Python` could be the following.
+A possible implementation in `Swift` could be the following.
 You don't have to copy over this one, feel free to indivualize it or use a different network library.

 ```swift
 import Foundation